 When considering Aaliyah’s track record, it’s befitting that her name means “The highest, most exalted one, the best.”
 Her parents, Diane and Michael, decided on the name based on the high hopes and expectations they would have if they had a daughter.
 Her success as both a recording artist and actress actually makes the name of a self-fulfilling prophecy.
 Aaliyah made her dreams come true.
 At 22, she not only had a very successful recording career but also established herself as a motion picture actress and an accomplished business woman.

 From an early age, Aaliyah found satisfaction in her music.
 When she didn’t win the youth vocal competition on “Star Search” as a preteen, she didn’t let it deter her from continuing to sing.
 In fact, at age 11, she landed a five-night stint performing with Gladys Knight in Las Vegas.
-Born in Brooklyn, New York, she was raised in Detroit while also going home to New York frequently and eventually became a client with Abrams Artists.
+Born in Brooklyn, New York, she was raised between Detroit and New York and eventually became a client with Abrams Artists.
 She graduated from the Detroit Performing Arts High School in 1997 with a 4.0 GPA.
 She credits her educational success to the support from her family, her mother (who was a teacher that home schooled her), Dr. Sylvia Twyman, Dr. Denise Cotton, the Education Guidance Center, Dr. David Snead (Superintendent of Detroit Schools who approved Aaliyah’s program with Dr. Cotton and her parents) and Jennifer Vandenbrooks who also assisted in her education.
 College was definitely in the plans.

 “When I told my parents that I wanted to embark along this path,” says Aaliyah, “they were with me all the way.
 They were the ones who shuttled me back and forth to my vocal lessons, dance lessons, private guitar, play rehearsals at Gesu Elementary School and they even saw to it that the sets for the plays were transported to Mary Grove College in Michigan.
 What could be more important?”